solarseller.com alternative energy by John Drake Services, Inc. | home

 are of dubious quality.

-First, for AM and FM reception, I would look for a old
+![]() First, for AM, FM and shortwave reception, I would look for an old

 Baygen FreePlay windup radio.